sontx/letrun/README.md

 ### System Tasks

 System tasks are built-in tasks that come with the CLI tool.
-They are defined in the [system-task](packages/cli/src/system-task) directory.
+They are defined in the [system-task](packages/cli/src/system-task).

 1. `if`: Executes tasks based on conditions.
 2. `switch`: Chooses tasks based on input values.